 Problems to Avoid in Document Imaging

-There are two negative issues related to document scanning that can have an impact on the result of digital images.
+There are two negative issues that can have an impact on the result of digital images.
 The first consideration is image quality; ensure that the image quality is appropriate to your company.
-Second, in order to improve the process, you need to train your employees to me familiar with the scanning process.
+Second, in order to improve the process, you need to train your employees to be familiar with the process.

 Other considerations might include:

 - Reduce or remove text highlighting in paper documents.
-Text highlighting may have an impact on the outcome of the digital document imaging process.
+Text highlighting may have an impact on the outcome.

 - Ensure that your business is using high-quality scanners with various settings to maximize the output digital image.
 Scanner selection should be based on volume as well as criteria such as the sorts of documents to be scanned.

 - Before executing everything at once, do a quick test on a small batch of papers.
-You won’t believe how many clients had to retake their scans because they discovered later in the process that the image quality was unacceptable.
+You won’t believe how many clients had to redo the work because they discovered later in the process that the image quality was unacceptable.

 - If you are working with a large number of paper documents, you must verify that your system is capable of batch scanning and direct digital document import.